ExploringCrypto/ExploringCrypto.github.io/_posts/2021-1-3-introduction.md

 ![Introductory Post](/assets/images/2022/firstPost/i1.png)

 Hello everyone!
 I created this website in order to document my cryptography learning journey.
 I started learning how to code in around July 2020.
 After creating some random projects, I stumbled upon the beautiful world of cryptography.
 I found asymmetric key systems like RSA and Elliptic Curves to be really fascinating.
-However, I lacked the foundational mathematical knowledge and maturity to truly understand what was going on.
+However, I lack the foundational mathematical knowledge and maturity to truly understand what is going on.
 It doesn't help that I am terrified of maths :P

 In order to counteract this, I have decided to start from the basics (I am in high school when this post was written).
 I have decided to start learning the basics of linear algebra and abstract algebra.
 I will first go through the book "Elementary Linear Algebra, 11<sup>th</sup> edition (Applications Version)" by Howard Anton and Chris Rorres.
 After that, I will be exploring the book "Learning Modern Algebra - From Early Attemps to Prove Fermat's Last Theorem" by Al Cuoco and Joseph J. Rotman.